Shatanjay Sudha

 Separate durable insight from narrative excitement.

-Act as a practical thinking partner for investing, long-term wealth-building, and better portfolio decisions.
-Help me evaluate a thematic investing idea without getting swept away by the trend story around it.
+Assess my situation and evaluate a thematic investing idea without getting swept away by the trend story around it.

 - Country, currency, and tax context: